rexlim820220/ai-test-report/README.md

 ---

-## Contact
+## Authors and acknowledgment

-This project is developed by the Pegatron System Integration Testing Team.
-If you have any questions, suggestions, or contributions, feel free to reach out to us!
+This project is developed by Pegatron Technology Group.
+All rights reserved.